 Cost is an important aspect to consider not only in logistics but in all business decision making within an organization.
 A company usually has hundreds, maybe thousands of different costs associated with their activities.
 Where do you even begin?

 In the end, not all of the costs are worth spending time on.
 They might be too small to matter in the bigger picture, or they are simply as optimized as they can be.
-For this reason alone, a company needs to perform a regular logistics cost analysis of its logistics activities.
+For this reason alone, a company needs to perform a regular logistics cost analysis of its logistics procurement activities.
 The purpose of a logistics cost analysis is to identify savings opportunities and gather the necessary information to make informed and better spending decisions, increase efficiency, and gain leverage in negotiations.

 - Consultancy services: We offer end-to-end spend/cost analysis consulting services where we help you create a logistics cost analysis manually from scratch.

-- Should-cost trackers: After you’ve performed a logistics cost analysis and found out what areas need and can be improved, you can leverage our different tools to negotiate within those areas.
+- Should-cost trackers: After you’ve performed a cost analysis and found out what areas need and can be improved, you can leverage our different tools to negotiate within those areas.
 The should-cost trackers allow you to track market price development and use the data to ensure the vendor price is fair over time within areas exposed to competition.

 Access vital data to get the most out of your suppliers with Prognos